-If your child’s vision is normal, they should continue to have regular eye checks annually at an opticians – these are free for all children under 16 years old, and those under 19 years in full time education.
+If your child’s vision is normal, they should continue to have regular eye checks annually at opticians – these are free for all children under 16 years old, and those under 19 years in full-time education.

 There are a few tests that can be done to check for astigmatism, but the two most common ones are:

 - Visual Acuity Test – This tests a person’s ability to focus on objects at different distances.
 Most commonly, this includes reading letters on a ‘Snellen chart’ – with each descending line of letters smaller than the last.

 - Keratometer Test – the keratometer device measures the extent of corneal astigmatism.
 It is able to measure how the cornea is focusing the light, as well as to detect curve irregularities.